Chaogan-Yan/DPARSF/Readme.txt

 State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University, China, 100875 ycg.yan@gmail.com

+New features of DPARSF_V2.2_130303:
+1. Advanced Edition: Fixed a bug in processing of multiple sessions - only process the last session in normalization and smooth.
+2. Basic Edition: Fixed a bug caused in the previous release (V2.2_130214) - cannot load the correct masks (Thanks for the report of YANG Tao).

 New features of DPARSF_V2.2_130214:
 1. This release fixed some minor bugs, will not affect any data analysis.
 The bugs appear in uncommon parameter settings and stop the processing in the worst cases.